-Segueing effortlessly between the big and small screen, Taylor has starred in blockbuster films alongside some of Hollywood most talented leading men.
-Her film credits include "The Negotiator," "Courage Under Fire," "A Family Thing," "The Keeper," "Clockers," "Losing Isaiah," and "Lean on Me."
+Segueing effortlessly between the big and small screen, Regina has starred in blockbuster films alongside some of Hollywood most talented leading men.
+Her film credits include "The Negotiator," "Courage Under Fire," "A Family Thing," "The Keeper," "Clockers," "Losing Isaiah," "Jersey Girl" and "Lean on Me."

-In addition to her film and television work, she holds the honor as being the first Black woman to play William Shakespeare's Juliet "Romeo and Juliet" on Broadway.
-Her other theater credits include "As You Like It," "Macbeth," "Machinal," "The Illusion" and "Jar the Floor."
-Additionally, she won the L.A.
-Dramalogue Award for her performance in "The Tempest" on the West coast.
+In addition to her film and television work, Regina holds the honor as being the first Black woman to play William Shakespeare's Juliet in Broadway's "Romeo and Juliet."
+Her other theater credits include "As You Like It," "Macbeth," "Machinal," "A Map of The World," "The Illusion" and "Jar the Floor."
+In addition, she won the L.A.
+Dramalogue Award for her performance in "The Tempest" on the west coast.

 Regina not only feels comfortable on the stage, she is also an accomplished playwright.
 Her other credits as playwright include "Oo-Bla-Dee," for which she won the American Critics' Association new play award, "Drowning Crow," (her adaptation of Chekhov's THE SEAGULL, which was produced on Broadway by Manhattan Theater Club in its inaugural season at the Biltmore Theater and starred Alfre Woodard), "The Dreams of Sarah Breedlove," "A Night in Tunisia," "Escape from Paradise," "Watermelon Rinds," and "Inside the Belly of the Beast."
 Regina’s critically acclaimed "Crowns" was the most performed musical in the country this past year.
 Her latest play “Magnolia” will premiere at Chicago's Goodman Theatre in March 2009 directed by Anna Shapiro, Tony Award winner for “August: Osage County.”